-Prerequisites: CHEM 1120, 3500 or 3510, BIOL 1110, completed MATH core Survey of scientific methods used in collection, preservation, and analysis of physical evidence.
+Prerequisites: CHEM 1120, (3500 or 3510), BIOL 1110, completed MATH core with grades of "C" or higher

+Survey of scientific methods used in collection, preservation, and analysis of physical evidence.
 Included will be a study of common types of physical evidence obtained from crime scenes, their treatment at the modern crime laboratory, and the interpretation of scientific data to the legal community.